ResidentMario/cultural-insight/README.md

 ##To do

-Create a utility for inputing further interests in the dashboard.
+Continue to populate an example list of events, using `curator.py`.

-Populate an example list of events, using `curator.py`.
+Squash the concept model blending bug and verify that the "event liked" exception is added.

-Create a page for viewing results.
+Try to optimize the concept modeling mathematics.

-Write in capacity for interacting with results into the viewer.
+Stetch goal: Write `cleanup.py`.

 Stretch goal: Write `emailer.py`.